Last Updated on July 14, 2021

 North Carolina Wine Trails

-Weaving through the Yadkin Valley, this North Carolina wine trail stretches through the towns of Elkin, Pilot Mountain, Dobson, and Mount Airy.
+Weaving through the Yadkin Valley, the Surry County Wine Trail stretches through the towns of Elkin, Pilot Mountain, Dobson, and Mount Airy.
+It includes

 If you pick up a Yadkin Valley Wine & Beer Passport, you can receive tastings at ten incredible wineries, four craft breweries, and discounts at local restaurants.
 The passport is a one-time purchase that we think is a valuable investment and makes for a fantastic gift!